© Cebas1 | Dreamstime.com

 Other osteoporosis symptoms resulting from more severe cases of kyphosis include shortness of breath, fatigue, and poor activity tolerance caused by the rib cage losing its ability to expand with breathing,

 It may have been too late to save my grandmother from developing her severe dowager’s hump, but my mom still has decent bone mass and great mobility for a woman her age (and a breast cancer survivor, no less).

-Studies show she can prevent the progression of her kyphosis and the development of a dowager’s hump by staying active, strengthening her back muscles along the spine, and slowing bone density loss.
+Studies show hunchback treatment includes staying active, strengthening back muscles along the spine, and slowing bone density loss.
 Working on her posture and keeping her degenerative arthritis from progressing may also help.